boo62/boo62.github.io/blog/successful-full-plate-independent-fit/index.rst

 ----------

 We can successfully fit a whole plate using the independent model.
-This is likly to be true for the competition model as well if we use techniques described in the previous blog post but we should check this.
+This is likely to be true for the competition model as well if we use techniques described in the previous blog post but we should check this.